borkdominik/archi-kganalysis-plugin/README.md

 ### Installing the plugin

-Download the plugin `.jar` file and copy it into the `dropins` folder in the user directory of Archi.
-After a restart of Archi the plugin becomes active.
+Download the plugin and install it within Archi (*Help -> Manage Plugins... -> Install New...*) or alternatively download the plugin `.jar` file and copy it into the `dropins` folder located in the user directory of Archi.

+After a restart of the application the plugin becomes active with the new *Knowledge Graph* menu added to the menu bar at the top.

 ### Using the plugin

+-- TODO --

 ## EA Smells